Creamy Baba Ghanoush – Recipe for luscious Middle Eastern roasted eggplant dip, rich with sesame tahini. Healthy and tasty!

 Creamy Baba Ghanoush

-- 1 tsp crushed garlic or more to taste
+- 1 teaspoon crushed garlic or more to taste

 - Fresh parsley and paprika or smoked paprika for garnish (optional)